Isaac-Munyaka/Phase-1-project/README.md

 # There are no missing values in the dataframe now

-### Checking for duplicates in the data
+Checking for duplicates in the data

 By identifying and removing duplicates, I want to ensure that each observation in the Box office Mojo dataset is represented only once.
 This will help to ensure data accuracy, efficiency, and consistency, and thus help in obtaining reliable and meaningful insights from the data.

-### Identfying top 20 movies with high foreign gross

-# Identifying the relationship between foreign gross and domestic gross
+Identifying the relationship between foreign gross and domestic gross

  Creating a scatter plot

 ### 2. IMDB SQLITE DATABASE